gsasha/voron_plotter_mod/README.md

 Install the adapter (but not the pen) on the head.
 Run your generated gcode file.

 The head should run the homing sequence and stop in the air.
 Install the pen so that it touches the bed, attach a page to be plotted using masking tape and unpause the printer.

+##### Changelog:

+**2 Mar 2023**:

+- Added support for cutter knife.
+- Knife and pen adapters are now interchangeable with less disassembly.
+In particular, the bolt holding the screw does not need to be removed.
+- Small improvements to the structure to make it easier to print.
+- Added location for nuts that can store mounting screws.

 Enjoy!